tappzz/linux-vpn-auto-connect/README.md

 >nmcli connection edit "Wired connection 1"

 >set connection.secondaries *insert your VPN UUID* and press Enter
+### Now you can check the output by typing

->print connection.secondaries to check this out
+>print connection.secondaries

 >save